williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 |  5  | OktaAppId  | 0oa41ccmx9CAzfvpP0h7  | The App ID value which can be obtained by navigating to the SCIM App in the Okta org which results in URL value (https://scimtestorg-admin.oktapreview.com/admin/app/scim/instance/0oa41ccmx9CAzfvpP0h7/#tab-people).  |

 Once the variables are set, run the tests and share the results.
-Based on your implementation for CRUD, please check and submit the results from this test to our team.
+Based on your implementation for CRUD, please check and submit the results from this test to developers@okta.com.
 The assertions are in place to indicate what OKTA expects for the provisioning connectors to work as intended.
 Once completed with no issues, please proceed to the next step.